 Figure out how much you’d like to profit

-To price your retreat, you need to have a clear idea of how much the retreat is going to cost to run as well as how much you want to profit from it.
-Factor in your time, airfare and expenses, then give yourself a minimum and maximum profit margin.
+To price your yoga retreat, you need to have a clear idea of how much the retreat is going to cost to run as well as how much you want to profit from it.
+Factor in your time, airfare and expenses, and then give yourself a minimum and maximum profit margin.

 Next figure out:

-- And how many for peak profit?
+- And how many do you need for peak profit?

-Price your retreat
+Price your yoga retreat using this formula

 Use the formula: